mooncat-greenpy/KinGAidra/USAGE.md

 # Usage Guide

-This guide explains daily usage for Chat, Decom, DecomView, KeyFunc, History, and headless automation.
+This guide explains usage.

 - KinGAidra stores generated conversations in the current Ghidra program database.
 - History is project-scoped: when you switch program files, you see the history for that program.

 ## Chat Tab

-Use Chat for free-form prompts plus Ghidra-aware placeholders.
+Use Chat for free-form prompts.

 ### Placeholder syntax